ZarmDev/To-doz-React/featurestoadd/To-Do.md

 - Add a go to bottom button on ALL pages (because say in the sections.js, if you have like 20 sections you have to press add section and then go all the way down)

+- No pause indication in the focus session (especialyl in minimized window)